zarf-dev/zarf/docs/4-user-guide/index.md

 ## Other Resources

-If you are looking for more advanced information on how to operate and custom configure Zarf to your specfic environment needs, check out these additional resources.
+If you are looking for more advanced information on how to operate and custom configure Zarf to your specific environment needs, check out these additional resources.

 - For information on how to create custom configuration of the Zarf CLI see the [Operator Manual](./../5-operator-manual/_category_.json)
 - For information on how to create your own custom Zarf Packages see the [Developer Guide](./../6-developer-guide/1-contributor-guide.md)